LIGO Detector Characterization in the first half of the fourth Observing run

 \tikzstyle{proc} = [rectangle, minimum width=2cm, minimum height=8mm, text centered, text width=3cm, draw=black] \tikzstyle{decision} = [diamond, minimum width=2cm, minimum height=2cm, text centered, text width=15mm, draw=black] \tikzstyle{arrow} = [thick,->,>=stealth]

-To assess the efficacy of the noise subtracted data we compare the Gaussianity of the noise-subtracted data with the targeted time–frequency window to Gaussian noise~\cite{Vazsonyi:2022jul}.
-Noise-subtracted data consistent with Gaussian noise were deemed sufficiently stationary for parameter estimation.
-If the noise is extended in time and frequency such that noise subtraction is not appropriate, or the noise subtracted data were not sufficiently stationary, the noise mitigation team recommended restricting the time-frequency analysis window, so the parameter estimation analysis does not take into account any of the noise.
-The final recommended time-frequency analysis window, along with the recommended data frame name, are then sent through CBCFlow for parameter estimation to automatically retrieve the information and start their analyses.
+To assess the efficacy of the noise subtracted data we compare the Gaussianity of the noise-subtracted data within the targeted time–frequency window to Gaussian noise~\cite{Vazsonyi:2022jul}.
+Noise-subtracted data consistent with Gaussian noise is deemed sufficiently stationary for parameter estimation.
+If the noise is extended in time and frequency such that noise subtraction is not appropriate, or the noise subtracted data were not sufficiently stationary, the noise mitigation team can recommend restricting the time-frequency analysis window, so the parameter estimation analysis does not take into account any of the noise.
+The final recommended time-frequency analysis window, along with the recommended data frame name, can then be sent through CBCFlow for parameter estimation to automatically retrieve the information and start their analyses.
 CBCFlow is a Python library that facilitates storage and transfer of event metadata \citep{CBCFlow}.